fraalbe/fraalbe/README.md

 - 👋 Hi, I’m @fraalbe
-- 👀 I’m interested in Computer Science / IT
+- 👀 I’m interested in Computer Science / IT / CAD / FEA
-- 🌱 I’m currently learning Bitcoin Core implementations
+- 🌱 I’m currently learning FreeCad / Salome / code-aster
-- 💞️ I’m looking to collaborate on Bitcoin ecosystem
+- 💞️ I’m not often on this repo...
 - 📫 How to reach me ...

 <!---